-midwives and nursing associates (52%) and two in five doctors
+midwives and nursing associates (52%) and two in five doctors (39%) joining the UK professional register

 (39%) joining the UK professional registers were trained domestically in the latest year of data.

 Leakiness of the domestic training pipeline

 Around one in eight nursing (13%) and radiography (13%) students did not gain their intended degree between 2014 and 2020, compared with 5% for physiotherapy.